 - Xbox One X vs Xbox One S: which current-gen box is for you?

-If you're more interested in the rumored disc-less alternative to the Series X, you can check out our Xbox Series S review for everything you need to know.
+If you're more interested in the disc-less and significantly cheaper alternative to the Series X, you can check out our Xbox Series S review for everything you need to know.

 Xbox Series X vs Xbox One X price